 You are probably aware of the risks of someone stealing your Social Security number, etc. and stealing your identity to commit fraud.
 But what about your children (or grandchildren)?
+Are they potential victims of identity theft?

-If your young children or grandchildren have Social Security numbers, they, too, are at risk for ID theft.
+If your young children or grandchildren have Social Security numbers, they, too, are indeed at risk for identity theft.
 And since thieves are aware that a newborn baby’s or a young child’s credit report is seldom if ever checked, those pieces of information are much more valuable than those of an adult.

 Once a child’s ID has been compromised and sold, cleaning it up can be extremely difficult and can take years.
 One individual I read about actually had to change her child’s name in order to get a new Social Security number issued and get out from under the problem.